USS Caron: History

 On 12 February 1988 Caron was lightly rammed by Soviet Mirka II class light frigate (FFL 824) in the Black Sea.

 On 15 February 1990 Caron completed a regular overhaul.

 Caron was deployed to the Middle East after the Iraqi invasion of Kuwait in 1990, and from 14 January 1991 she participated in Operation Desert Storm.

 On 14 October 1993 she began participation in United Nations-mandated, U.S.-executed sanctions enforcement operations against Haiti.
 She was one of six US Navy ships prepositioned off Haiti as a result of an order by President Bill Clinton.
 Clinton's order allowed the ships to be in position to enforce United Nations sanctions fully on the date at which they went into effect.

 In April 1995 Caron took part in a NATO mine countermeasures exercise off Denmark.

 From January to July 1996 she deployed to the Persian Gulf upholding United Nations sanctions against Iraq and aiding in Operation Southern Watch.

 From February to 3 July 1998 she deployed to the Mediterranean and Persian Gulf, operating with John C. Stennis and Carrier Group Seven.
 During this deployment, Helicopter Antisubmarine Squadron Light 46 (HSL-46) Detachment 3 maintained 2 SH-60B Seahawk onboard Caron.
 One of the first exercises during this deployment was Exercise Shark Hunt 98 in April 1998 off the coast of Spain.

 From January to 4 June 1999 she completed a regular overhaul at Newport News Shipbuilding.
 This overhaul included modifications to accommodate female crew.
 In June to December 2000 she deployed to the Mediterranean Sea and Persian Gulf, operating with the George Washington battle group.

 On 15 October 2001 the ship was decommissioned.

-On 4 December 2002 Caron was sunk prematurely off the coast of Puerto Rico as a result of explosives tests.
+Caron was to be used for explosives testing off the coast of Puerto Rico prior to a SINKEX, but on 4 December 2002 the explosives test unintentionally sunk the ship.